pbeesley-arm/SCP-firmware/doc/framework.rst

 source-level Doxygen documentation.
 If this has not yet been built then the readme.md file provides information on getting started from scratch.
 This file can be found in the root of the SCP/MCP Software directory.

-Arm welcomes any feedback on the SCP/MCP Software, including on this documentation.
-To provide feedback or to request support please contact Arm by email at support@arm.com.
-Arm licensees may also contact Arm via their partner managers.

 Framework Components
 --------------------